LuaLink/docs/index.md

 ## Features
 {.list-icon}
 - :icon-code-square: Quick and easy scripting with Lua syntax.
-- :icon-package: Full access to Bukkit API, built-in libraries and ~~loaded plugins~~. (work in progress)
+- :icon-package: Full access to Bukkit API, built-in libraries and loaded plugins.
-- :icon-package-dependents: Create your own or load external Java and Lua libraries.
+- :icon-package-dependents: Create your own or load external Java ~~and Lua~~ (work in progress) libraries.
 - :icon-sync: Loading and unloading of Lua scripts at runtime.
 - :icon-gear: Built-in utilities to simplify common tasks.